Employment Lawyers in Italy | Labour Law in Italy

 Dimarco & Partners International Law Firm

-Our Labour lawyers in Italy are specialized in the field of Employment Law.
-We assist companies, employees and managers involved in labour issues in the whole italian territory.
+Our Employment Lawyers in Milan, Italy are specialized in the field of Labour Law.
+We assist corporate entites, employees and managers involved in labour issues in the whole italian territory.
 During the last years the Labour Law changed several times (Fornero reform in the year 2012, in 2015 the Jobs Act made a strong revolution, and again on 07.08.2018 the government issued the "decreto dignità" converted in law).
 The last event that changed the labour law in Italy was a sentence of the Constitutional Court, in September 2018.